We are currently reviewing all of our accessibility policies and facilities ahead of Mighty Hoopla 2027. Please check back soon for more information.

 -

-This year, we will not have a separate accessible entrance.
-Instead, we will have dedicated access lanes at the North and South main gates, and the VIP gate.
+This year, we will have dedicated access lanes at the North and South main gates, and the VIP gate.
 You are welcome to enter via the main lanes, or the access lanes.

 Please bear in mind that entry may be quicker through the main lanes.
 Trained staff will be available to advise you of the quickest way to enter the site.